Untuxed/HockeyBot/docs.md

 - Usage: /updatestats [discord.member: discord user] [int: goals] [int: assists] [int: pims] [int: gp]

 ## /addplayer
-- Description: Addes a player to the Firebase roster and statistical database.
+- Description: Adds a player to the Firebase roster and statistical database.
 It uses the category name as the season ID.
-Currently, it stores the player's discordID, number, first name, last name, position, stats, if they are a captain, and their handedness.
+The bot reads the player's Discord ID, number, first name, last name, position, stats, if they are a captain, and their handedness from tags on discord.
 This command also separates the skaters and the goalies into separate Firebase document pages.
-If adding the player is successful it will return a success message and if it fails the bot will send an error message.
+If adding the player is successful, it will return a success message; if it fails, the bot will send an error message.
 - Usage: /addplayer [discord.member: discord user]